Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Algebras

 \subsubsection{The Jacobson radical}

-In this section we compute the Jacobson radical of the algebra of a left regular band over a semiprimitive commutative ring with unit $\Bbbk$.
+In this subsection we compute the Jacobson radical of the algebra of a left regular band over a semiprimitive commutative ring with unit $\Bbbk$.
 Munn characterized more generally the radical of a band over any base ring~\cite{MunnJacobson}.

-First we need Solomon's theorem describing the algebra of a finite semilattice~\cite{Burnsidealgebra}.
+\nomenclature[P, 30]{$I(P; \Bbbk)$}{incidence algebra of the finite poset $P$ with coefficients in $\Bbbk$} First we need Solomon's theorem describing the algebra of a finite semilattice~\cite{Burnsidealgebra}.
 We include a proof for completeness.
-The \emph{incidence algebra} $I(P;\Bbbk)$ of a finite poset $P$ is the $\Bbbk$-algebra with $\Bbbk$-basis consisting all pairs $(\sigma,\tau)$ with $\sigma\leq \tau$ and whose product on basis vectors is given by If $\Bbbk$ is field, then $I(P;\Bbbk) \cong \Bbbk Q/\langle R\rangle$ where $Q$ is the Hasse diagram of $P$ and $R$ is the set of all differences $p-q$ of parallel paths in $Q$~\cite{assem}.
+The \emph{incidence algebra} $I(P;\Bbbk)$ of a finite poset $P$ is the $\Bbbk$-algebra with $\Bbbk$-basis consisting all pairs $(\sigma,\tau)$ with $\sigma\leq \tau$ and whose product on basis vectors is given by If $\Bbbk$ is field, then it is easy to see that $I(P;\Bbbk) \cong \Bbbk Q/\langle R\rangle$ where $Q$ is the Hasse diagram of $P$ and $R$ is the set of all differences $p-q$ of parallel paths in $Q$.

 We can identify elements of $I(P;\Bbbk)$ with mappings $f\colon P\times P\to \Bbbk$ with $f(p,q)=0$ whenever $p\nleq q$.
 The mapping $f$ corresponds to the element of $I(P;\Bbbk)$.
 The identity element $\sum_{p\in P}(p,p)$ of $I(P;\Bbbk)$ then corresponds to the Kronecker function $\delta$.
 The product is given by for $p\leq q$.
 An element $f\in I(P;\Bbbk)$ is invertible if and only if $f(p,p)$ is a unit of $\Bbbk$ for all $p\in P$.
 The inverse of $f$ is given recursively by